poletto123/token_swap_dapp/README.md

 - This is a Token Swap Dapp that allows for exchange between ETH and BananaToken, with a fixed price and immediate settlement (upon availability of funds)

-- Unit tests of contract made with Chai and Mocha
+- Smart contracts written in Solidity and Hardhat, unit tests written with Chai and Mocha

 - Contracts are deployed on the Goerli test network on the Ethereum blockchain
     - BananaToken.sol - https://goerli.etherscan.io/address/0xfcafA643eF33b1C388bA3aACe31D2899943A311B